KohaILS/koha-manual-zh-cn/source/implementation_checklist.rst

    codes into :ref:`Patron categories`

--  Enter any additional patron information fields you use in your library in the :ref:`Patron Aatributes <patron-attribute-types-label>`
+-  Enter any additional patron information fields you use in your library in the :ref:`Patron attributes <patron-attribute-types-label>`

    -  Requires that you first set the :ref:`ExtendedPatronAttributes` system preference if you have custom fields

--  Define all of your :ref:`Authorized Values`
+-  Define all of your :ref:`Authorized values`

    -  `Collection codes <#ccode>`__